 The climate variability indexes of ENSO (Niño 3.4), AMO (Trenberth et al., 2019) were respectively obtained from the National Oceanic and Atmospheric Administration (NOAA) Physical Sciences Lab and the National Center for Atmospheric Research.
 The IPO index was obtained from the NOAA Physical Sciences Laboratory (Henley et al., 2015).
 The variables associated with anthropogenic climate change used in this study were sea surface temperature (SST), global mean surface temperature (GMST) and cloud cover (CC).
 SST data were obtained from the HadISST1 1° reconstruction, GMST data were accessed from the GISTEMP v4 and CC data was acquired from the International Comprehensive Ocean-Atmosphere Data Set (ICOADS) v2.5, all for the 1900-2019 period.
-It is important to note that the ICOADS data set has some key limitations, like data coverage been sparse and limited corrections that account for changes in observing practices and instrumentation [Eastman et al. 2011, Freeman et al. 2016].
-A decadal average was calculated for all of the climate variability and change variables in order to use them as predictors of decadal TC total counts (Table 1).
+The CC estimates from ICOADS are obtained from voluntary observing ships that report CC in octas (eighths) ranging from 0 (completely clear sky) to 8 (completely overcast).
+These CC estimates are known to be temporally and spatially heterogenous with relatively high observational errors in some areas, yet increases in ocean coverage for clouds after the 1900 have been noted in the latest ICOADS 3.0 release [Eastman et al. 2011, Freeman et al. 2016; Aleksandrova et al. 2018].
+A decadal average was calculated for all of the climate variability and change variables to use them as predictors of decadal TC total counts (Table 1).